dfox/graybox-testing.org/tests/index.md

 **notes.json**.
 The plugin takes care of calling the backend and makes the data available to the test executed via its callback.
 Next comes the Nightwatch code which duplicates the steps in the specification.
-You can see how the test data is referenced in the test.
+You can see how the test data, bound to the variable "notes" is referenced in the test.

-#### Write Backend Test
+#### Backend Test

-Near the end of the Nightwatch test, the backend test is executed by calling the **assert.remote()** function with the test group and name the developers agreed to before.
-This makes an HTTP call to the backend which runs the test and reports its results to the plugin.
+Near the end of the Nightwatch test, the backend test is executed by calling the **assert.remote()** function with the test group and name.
+This makes an HTTP request to the backend which runs the test and reports its results to the plugin.
 The java test looks like this:

 ```java
 package io.dfox.junit.http.example;